 While at HHP, Rayne met Amber Ravenel and after a series of freestyle session, joined the young independent upstart Ravenel Records.
 With Ravenel, Rayne began recording some of his first studio tracks, producing his own songs and performing at several venues in New York City, getting his feet wet in the music industry for the first time.

-After two years with Ravenel Records, he began to embark on the long and tedious journey to perfect his craft in both writing and production and to build Monopolyhouse Entertainment.
+After more than two years with Ravenel Records, Rayne began to embark on the long and tedious journey to perfect his craft in both writing and production and to build what is now Digiindie/Monopolyhouse Entertainment.
 Taking the knowledge he gained from Hip Hop Project, his experience with Ravenel Records and his own genius and creativity, Rayne began developing new marketing and promotional ideas, using his company to jump start his own career and begin a massive online promotional movement.

-After years of dedication and perseverance through setbacks and unexpected tragedies, Rayne Storm has emerged ready to take his place in the heart and soul of hip-hop.
-His presence is demanding, his flow is like water, his delivery like a storm.
-He has produced thousands of instrumentals and hundreds of songs over the past few years.
+After years of dedication and perseverance through setbacks and unexpected tragedies, Rayne Storm has reemerged ready to take his place in the heart and soul of hip-hop.
+In addition to his artistry, he has produced thousands of instrumentals over the years.
 He is as passionate as he is a perfectionist about his craft.
-His straight forward lyrical style is as aggressive as it is conscious.
-He is an out of the box thinker who builds his music based on the world around him and is a voice that relates to many.
-With new projects on the way including his independent debut album, The King of Me, hip-hop is about witness the definition of powerful music.
+An out of the box thinker who builds his music based on the world around him and is a voice that relates to many.
+With many new projects on the way including his independent debut album, The King of Me, hip-hop is about witness the definition of powerful music.